pgrimstrup/AttendanceApp/README.md

 are composed of an Entity model class and additional properties required for the UI.
 This project has a dependency on `Attendance.Data`, but no other dependencies.

-There is an `AttendanceApp` project.
+**[Obsolete]** There is an `AttendanceApp` project.
 This was the initial project created for the UI, built using Razor Pages.
 It's been a while since I built a Razor Pages app, so I wanted to refresh my skills.
-I also wanted to keep the initial version simple, but ended up being too simple.
-The kind of user-interactivity I wanted simply can't be achieved using a server-rendered web application.
+I also wanted to keep the initial version simple, but this ended up being too simple.
+The kind of user-interactivity I wanted simply can't be achieved using a server-rendered web application without resorting to JavaScript based framework like Angular or Vue.
 This project has dependencies on `Attendance.Data`, `Attendance.Services` and `Attendance.ViewModels`.
 This application provided me with a good proof-of-concept for Azure App Service deployment.